rudraboina-raj/jenkins-guide/README.md

 Upload

 →Once the previous stages are successful it will upload the build to build repository such as nexus, jfrog artifactory

+CONTINOUS DELIVERY/DEPLOYMENT

+Dev

+→Then the build is transferred to lower environments ,Such as Dev for the deployment using tools.
+Such as Ansible, Helm for K8's related deployments

+UAT

+→Once it is approved and tested in dev it would then deploy in pre-production UAT environment.

+Production

+→ Once it is approved  testing in UAT, then it is ready for deployment in production.